Section on Positive Psychology – Mission

 2. The purpose of this Section is to encourage, promote and facilitate contributions to research, teaching, practice, and public interest in positive psychology by Division members.
 Section members recognize that science is the key to accomplishing this purpose.
 The Section operates by consensus of its members and is committed to advancing the human rights of all men and women regardless of race, sexual orientation, class, nationality, ethnicity, age, disability, or religious orientation.
 Further, the Section is sensitive to the positive psychological functioning needs unique to members of these various constituencies.
 Specific goals of this Section include:

-(b) Bringing together in a collegial and spontaneous atmosphere counseling psychologists who specialize or have an interest in positive psychology, especially students and new professionals;
+(b) Bringing together in a collegial atmosphere counseling psychologists who specialize or have an interest in positive psychology, especially students and new professionals;

 (c) Promoting the integration of science and practice in positive psychology;